Media coverage of climate change: Narrative

 Since 1990 climate scientists have communicated urgent warnings while simultaneously experiencing the media converting their statements into sensational entertainment.

 Alarmism

 To achieve climate action

 Alarmism is using inflated language, including an urgent tone and imagery of doom.
 In a report produced for the Institute for Public Policy Research Gill Ereaut and Nat Segnit suggested that alarmist language is frequently used in relation to environmental matters by newspapers, popular magazines and in campaign literature put out by the government and environment groups.
 It is claimed that when applied to climate change, alarmist language can create a greater sense of urgency.

-It has been argued that using sensational and alarming techniques, often evoke "denial, paralysis, or apathy" rather than motivating individuals to action and do not motivate people to become engaged with the issue of climate change.
+It has been argued that using sensational and alarming techniques often evokes "denial, paralysis, or apathy" rather than motivating individuals to action and does not motivate people to become engaged with the issue of climate change.
 In the context of climate refugees—the potential for climate change to displace people—it has been reported that "alarmist hyperbole" is frequently employed by private military contractors and think tanks.
+Some associate these displacement predictions with white genocide conspiracy theory due to the unpopular demographic outcomes associated with so-called "climate refugees".